mcarbonell/trivia-master/docs/DONE.md

 ## Core Gameplay & AI

 *   **AI-Powered Question Generation**:
-    *   Utilizes Genkit and Google AI (Gemini model) to dynamically generate trivia questions, four multiple-choice answers, and an explanation for the correct answer.
+    *   Utilizes Genkit and Google AI (Gemini model) to dynamically generate trivia questions, a correct answer, three incorrect distractors, and an explanation.
     *   Handles user-provided custom topics for on-the-fly question generation.
 *   **Bilingual Content Generation**:
     *   AI generates all textual content (questions, answers, explanations, hints) simultaneously in both English and Spanish within a single API call.
 *   **Controlled Difficulty Levels**:
     *   The application requests questions of a specific difficulty level from the AI ("easy", "medium", "hard").
-    *   AI is guided by detailed definitions for each difficulty level (e.g., "easy" = primary/secundary school, "hard" = university level).
+    *   AI is guided by detailed definitions for each difficulty level (e.g., "easy" = primary/secondary school, "hard" = university level).
     *   The application implements adaptive difficulty: the difficulty of the next question is adjusted based on whether the user answered the previous question correctly or incorrectly.
 *   **Hints**:
     *   The AI generates a concise, bilingual hint for each question.